Osbakk88/Project-Exam-1-/README.md

 The collaboration taught me that AI can be a powerful learning and development partner when used thoughtfully, but also that AI assistance requires critical evaluation.
 While AI provided substantial technical guidance and problem-solving support, I learned that AI suggestions aren't always correct and sometimes needed verification, testing, or alternative approaches.
 This experience taught me to validate AI-generated solutions and maintain a questioning mindset.
 I made all architectural decisions, understood every implementation, and took ownership of the final product.
 This approach helped me learn more effectively while producing higher-quality, more maintainable code.

+## Contributing

+This is a student project for Noroff.
+Feedback and suggestions are welcome.

 ---

 **Student**: Christina Anett Osbakk